 Rule 9: When writing your essays, the use of quotations should be minimized.
-Quote no more than two sentences in your essays.
 If you use a quotation, you must cite the appropriate source using APA formatting rules AND you must explain in your writing EXACTLY WHY YOU CHOSE TO USE THE EXACT WORDS AND PHRASING OF ANOTHER AUTHOR.
 While you read for class, you will notice that few authors ever include quotations in their writing.
 The reason behind this is that use of quotations takes up space that the author needs for their own writing.
 Consequently, when authors use quotations within the discipline of psychology, they explain exactly why they are drawing attention to the exact words used by another authors.
 It is far more expedient to paraphrase support for your arguments than to use quotations.
 I am expecting you to write in your own words.
 The writing assignments are not so long as to afford you the space that you would need to include multiple quotations.